Last Updated on November 26, 2023 by Dee

 The recommended resolution for all printed artwork is 300 dpi.

-If you are planning on printing your artwork at home, make sure that it is 300 dpi.
+If you plan on printing your artwork at home, ensure it is 300 dpi.
 Digital canvas size doesn’t matter if you plan to print out your work at home.

 Suppose you want to print Digital Artwork on your home printer.
-In that case, you will need to ensure its printing resolution matches or exceeds your digital art resolutions DPI settings to produce decent prints for commercial sale.
+In that case, you must ensure its printing resolution matches or exceeds your digital art resolutions DPI settings to produce decent prints for commercial sale.

 The higher the dpi, the more detail you get and a clearer picture, while lower dpi images will appear “pixilated” or blurry.